MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Team-Attack-And-Defense/content.md

     def attack(self, other_team):
         """
         This method should total our teams attack strength and call the defend() method on the rival team that is passed in.

+        It should call add_kill() on each hero with the number of kills made.
         """

     def defend(self, damage_amt):
         """
         This method should calculate our team's total defense.
         Any damage in excess of our team's total defense should be evenly distributed amongst all heroes with the deal_damage() method.

+        Return number of heroes killed in attack.
         """

     def deal_damage(self, damage):